usr2r00t/wp-user_enum/README.md

 # A user enumeration script for a WordPress website.
+Just a very simple WordPress users enumeration script.

+# wp-user-enum-script
 Work in progress ...

-# wp-user-enumeration-script
-Just a very simple WordPress users enumeration script.
+I'll upload the suite soon !

 ## wpjson.py
 Sample output below: